What is a First-Lien HELOC Mortgage?

 How does a first lien HELOC work?

 A first lien HELOC is a line of credit and mortgage in one.
+They are considered open end mortgages.
 It often works by replacing your existing mortgage, taking over as first lien or first mortgage.
-But unlike a traditional mortgage, it also works as a checking account, similar to a home equity loan.
+But unlike a traditional mortgage, it also works like a checking account, similar to a home equity loan.
 Borrowers are able to apply direct deposits to the loan principal — reducing mortgage interest and home loan term.
-You can also withdraw cash (in the form of a home equity loan) for the 30 year loan duration without having to refinance.
+You can also withdraw cash (in the form of a home equity loan) for the 30-year loan duration without having to refinance.

 People choose a first lien HELOC to pay homes off sooner and build equity faster, while having the ability to draw out funds as they are needed.